 - Add it to a baked potato along with a Mexican-blend shredded cheese

-- Put some on top of mac and cheese with some avocado (Panera use to have this on their menu – it’s delicious)
+- Put some on top of mac and cheese with some avocado (Panera used to have this on their menu – it’s delicious)

 - Stir it into rice for an easy side dish

-- Use it as a topping for your eggs in the morning
+- Use any leftover Pico de Gallo as a topping for your eggs, frittata or omelet in the morning

 - 1/4 cup white onion, diced